nineninesix-ai/KaniTTS-Finetune-pipeline/README.md

 4. Clear GPU memory between experiments
 5. Log everything to Weights & Biases

-You can then evaluate all of them and pick the best one!
-This is **perfect for hyperparameter optimization with tools like Optuna**.
+You can then evaluate all of them and pick the best one.
+This is perfect for hyperparameter optimization with tools like **Optuna**.

 #### Base Model